The 7 Secrets of Outdoor Drying

 As the sun starts to set and temperatures drop, warm laundry can start to soak up moisture from cooling air.
 This is super frustrating if you've left clothes out on the line that now feel damp instead of dry!
 Bringing it in also avoids the insects and bugs that come out around dusk.
 WIN.

 Secret 7: Bring in your laundry an hour before dusk.

 There's nothing like outdoor drying for freshness.
-Still, give gear a brisk shake before bringing the laundry in.
+Still, give laundry a brisk shake before bringing it inside.
 The occasional bug might have rested on a t-shirt, and a little shake is usually enough to dislodge it.